WindVChen/DiffAttack/README.md

 ```
 python main.py --model_name <surrogate model> --save_dir <save path> --images_root <clean images' path> --label_path <clean images' label.txt>
 ```
-The specific surrogate models we support can be found in `model_selection` function in [other_attacks](other_attacks.py).
+The specific surrogate models we support can be found in `model_selection` function in [other_attacks.py](other_attacks.py).

-The results will be saved in the directory `<save path>`, including adversarial examples, perturbations, before/after cross attention, self attention, original images, and logs.
+The results will be saved in the directory `<save path>`, including adversarial examples, perturbations, original images, and logs.

+For some specific images that distort too much, you can consider weaken the inversion strength by setting `start_step` to a larger value, or leveraging pseudo masks by setting `is_apply_mask=True`.

 ## Evaluation